Academic Success Center Assessment

 - Moving the instruction of note taking earlier in class to support students in other USU classes with a ready to use skill.

-- The addition of an interpersonel communication laboratory to the curriculum.
+- The addition of an interpersonal communication laboratory to the curriculum.

-- Revision of course and Laboratory assignments and rubrics to increse adherence to outcome based objectives.
+- Revision of course and Laboratory assignments and rubrics to increase adherence to outcome based objectives.

 - USU 1730 conducts observations of Undergraduate Laboratory Fellows (ULFs) each semester.
 These observations assure the recruitment and training of ULFs who reflect the styles, values and rigor of instructional staff.
 Based on these observations, the program coordinator of USU 1730 modifies the curriculum for our USU 2160 training course.
 Examples of these changes include

 - Feedback indicated students often attended labs unprepared.
 To increase the students’ preparedness USU 1730 added “pre-lab quizzes” for the students to complete before the lab starts.
 These quizzes give students an overview of the lab.

 - Many students did not have sufficient time to complete lab assignments which resulted in a change to an online Qualtrics based pre/post Study Skills Inventory.
 This resulted in an online response time of 8 minutes from 15 minutes for in-class paper. that it would take at least 15 minutes for the class to complete.